Activists, homeless advocates plan sleepover at Seattle City Hall

 "What is it going to to take for you to stop sweeping human beings off the streets like they're garbage.
 Sweep is the operative word.
 These are our unhoused neighbors.
 These people are dying," said someone else.

+But not everyone who spoke at the hearing felt the same way.

+"I want to address you, Council Member Sawant.
+Yesterday, you mentioned you had an economics degree but had never run a business.
+Well, I have a business and with any business there comes expenses.
+This isn't about Bartell's or Nordstrom or Amazon, this is about council trying to tax their way out of this situation," said a business owner who attended the hearing.

-Ahead of the planned campout, activists and homeless advocates set up tents outside City Hall.
+Ahead of the planned campout at city hall, activists and homeless advocates set up tents outside the building.
 City staff said the group has a permit to be outside City Hall until 6 a.m.
 Thursday.

 Others vowed to spend the entire night inside City Hall.